tahoe-lafs/tahoe-lafs/docs/proposed/http-introducer-internals.rst

    The result of this could also be remembered to avoid the need for such concurrent efforts on all future connection attempts.
 2. Use one of the protocol negotiation features of TLS (eg ALPN).
    This is exactly the mechanism used to negotiate the version of the HTTP protocol.
+   A substantial challenge here is that it intertwines ALPN with certificate negotiation and this may be difficult to navigate with some or all TLS implementations.
+   This *could* be mitigated by replacing the SPKI hash with the tubid.
+   This would cause the certificate validation logic to be the same regardless of whether Foolscap or this new protocol is negotiated.

 pb+http
 ```````